Understanding the Impact of Token Redundancy in Language Models

 >>> llamatokenizer("John John\nJohn")

-['âJohn', 'âJohn', '<0x0A>', 'John'] - [1, 2259, 2259, 13, 11639]
+['<s>', 'âJohn', 'âJohn', '<0x0A>', 'John'] - [1, 2259, 2259, 13, 11639]

 Here, we can see that the LLaMA tokenizer applies the

-the subsequent John following the line break (\n) is
+ID: 2259.
+However, the John right after the line break

-still considered a different token with ID: 11639.
+(\n) is still a different token, with ID 11639.

-can be applied.
+applied.
 Along with add_prefix_space=True, a

-Replace("\n", "\n ") rule can be employed
+Replace("\n", "\n ") rule can be employed before

 Conclusion